byCrookie/discord-music/README.md

 ## Runtimes

-> Warning: Only win-x64 and linux-arm64 is currently supported.
-The bot will not work on other architectures.
+> Warning: Only win-x64, linux-x64 and linux-arm64 are currently fully supported.
+The bot will not work on other
+> architectures if
+> opus and libsodium are not installed on the system.

 ## Setup